 We improve and extend the useful economic life of our buildings through refurbishment, change of use and reconfiguration.
 All our portfolio is located in Conservation Areas and around 20% of our buildings are listed.
 Within these constraints, we strive to provide environmentally efficient commercial and residential accommodation as well as advice to occupiers, to minimise the overall impact of our business on the environment.

-We exceeded our target recycling/composting rate with 57% recycled and composted at Carnaby and Seven Dials.
-We encourage composting by our restaurant tenants, and active engagement with tenants has increased the proportion to over 10%.
-The remaining waste is diverted from landfill to energy from waste.
+We achieved a recycling and composting of food waste rate of 55% for Carnaby and Seven Dials.
+We encourage composting by our restaurant tenants, and active engagement with tenants has increased the proportion to 18%.
+The remaining waste is diverted from landfill to energy from waste schemes.

 Use of materials

 We maximise the re-use of materials on site in all our refurbishment projects, with a significant proportion of the primary structure and external façade retained.
 Similarly, our approach is to re-use timber.
 Timber features such as windows, joists, floorboards, staircases and panelling are retained where possible.

 For the small volume of timber purchased, 89% was Forest Stewardship Council (FSC) certified and, overall, 96% was sustainably sourced with full chain of custody.

 We recognise the importance of promoting biodiversity.
 The West End is an intensively-used urban area, which needs thriving and connected green spaces.
 This is important both for wildlife and the health and well-being of occupiers and visitors.